 Winterbone Home for Vengence and Valor by Ally Carter

 9-year-old Nicholas Benedict, a genius orphan with narcolepsy, lives in a poorly run orphanage where he’s maltreated and bullied.
-In this popular middle school prequel to the series, Nicholas discovers there’s a treasure somewhere in the orphanage.
+In this popular middle grade prequel to the series, Nicholas discovers there’s a treasure somewhere in the orphanage.
 While he and his friend search, he finds a way to improve life for all the kids living there.
-Boxed set here.
+(There is also a television show adaptation of this book.)

 Nick and Tesla’s High-Voltage Danger Lab by Science Bob Pflugfleder and Steve Hockensmith